gchq/gaffer-doc/docs/user-guide/gaffer-basics/what-is-cardinality.md

 the Cardinality of a given vertex value.
 An example of the schema changes can be seen in the [advanced properties guide](../../reference/properties-guide/advanced.md#hllsketch).
 If you are using an Accumulo or Map store as your data store, this should be all that is needed.
-However, if you are using a custom store, or a custom rest API, some additional config is needed.
+However, if you are using a custom store, or a custom REST API, some additional config is needed.

 !!! tip
     It is often useful keep track of cardinality per edge group.
 This is usually done with an edge